cclug/notes/wireguard/wireguard.md

 - Linus likes it.

-    Can I just once again state my love for [WireGuard] and hope it gets merged soon?
-Maybe the code isn't perfect, but I've skimmed it, and compared to the horrors that are OpenVPN and IPSec, it's a work of art.
+	> Can I just once again state my love for [WireGuard] and hope it gets merged

-		Linus Torvalds, on the Linux Kernel Mailing List
+    > soon?
+Maybe the code isn't perfect, but I've skimmed it, and compared to the
+    > horrors that are OpenVPN and IPSec, it's a work of art.
+(Linus on LKML)

 https://arstechnica.com/gadgets/2018/08/wireguard-vpn-review-fast-connections-amaze-but-windows-support-needs-to-happen/

 - Lines of Code

 WireGuard: approx 4000
 OpenVPN + OpenSSl: 600,000
 XFRM+StrongSwan for an IPSEC VPN: 400,000

 - Its done in kernel space and should in theory be much faster.